RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_file_based_translation_memory.md

-Creating a File-based Translation Memory
+# Creating a File-based Translation Memory
-==

-In this chapter you will learn how to programmatically create a file-based translation memory, i.e. an *.sdltm file.
+This chapter explains how to create a file-based translation memory programmatically, that is, an *.sdltm* file.

-Add a New Class
+## Add a New Class
---

-Add a new class to your project called ```TmCreator```.
-Then, add a public function called ```CreateFileBasedTm()``` to the new class.
-This function takes ```tmPath``` as string parameter, which specifies the path and file name of the TM to be created.
-This function can be called as shown below:
+Add a new class to your project named `TmCreator`.
+Then add a public method named `CreateFileBasedTm()`.

+The method takes a `tmPath` string parameter that specifies the path and file name of the translation memory to create.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs